steveam1/Attention-Is-All-You-Need/README.md

 ---

 ## Overview
-Before the Transformer, most language models used Recurrent Neural Networks (RNNs) or Convolutional Neural Networks (CNNs) to process sequential data like text.
-These architectures had a major limitation because they processed words one at a time, making training slow, memory-intensive, and difficult to process in parallel.
-They also struggled to capture long-range dependencies, meaning they often forgot earlier words in long sentences.
-As datasets and model sizes grew, these limitations became a major bottleneck for progress in natural language processing.
-Researchers began looking for a new approach that could handle sequences more efficiently while still understanding complex word relationships across an entire sentence.
+Before the Transformer, most language models relied on Recurrent Neural Networks (RNNs) or Convolutional Neural Networks (CNNs) to handle sequential text.
+RNNs processed sentences strictly one word at a time which made training slow and impossible to parallelize.
+They also struggled to retain information from earlier in long sentences because of vanishing gradients.
+CNNs were faster since they could process multiple positions in parallel but they mainly captured local patterns (like short phrases) and needed many stacked layers to model long-range relationships.
+As datasets grew and tasks demanded deeper contextual understanding these limitations became major bottlenecks.
+Researchers began looking for an approach that could model global relationships efficiently without relying on recurrence or deep convolution.

 ### The Problem
 The authors set out to solve this challenge by asking a key question: